Christmas Checklist: Is Your Business Ready for the Sales Season?

 However, if the past few Christmases have taught us anything, it’s that November is the official Christmas shopping month.
 Remember that stat we shared earlier?
 More than half (54%) of British shoppers plan to do their Christmas shopping before December.

-As shoppers continue to shift from the high street to online shops, e-commerce sites are competing with each other now more than ever before.
-Since Black Friday sales have become the norm at this point, many companies are holding “pre-black Friday” (aka Black November, Cyber Month) sales these days to stay one step ahead of the competition.
+As shoppers continue shifting from the high street to online shops, e-commerce sites are competing more than ever.
+Since Black Friday sales have become the norm, many companies are holding “pre-black Friday” sales (aka Black November, Cyber Month) these days to stay one step ahead of the competition.

 We should see this trend continue.
 It's definitely something to think about when preparing for next Christmas!
 No matter what you decide to do, having a solid plan laid out a few weeks ahead of time can never hurt!